 SPAN-396 Spanish Sociolinguistics

-Topics covered include: bilingualism, language contact, and language shift in the United States, Spain and Latin America; ethnography of communication among Spanish-speaking communities; endangered languages and language death; political discourse analysis, and more.
+Topics covered include, among others: bilingualism, language contact and language shift in the United States, Spain and Latin America; ethnography of communication among Spanish- speaking communities; endangered languages and language death.

 Other academic years